 Gardener's just love worms.
-They know that worms are like a 24-hour factory,
+We know worms are like a 24-hour factory, constantly

-constantly churning out product.
-That product is rich worm compost, or
+churning out product.
+That product is rich worm compost, or vermicompost.

-vermicompost.
 The raw material is vegetable waste, including kitchen scraps.
+That means

-That means worms play an important role in the "Going Green" effort.
+worms play an important role in the "Going Green" effort.
+They help

-They help reduce yard and kitchen waste that would otherwise go to the local
+reduce yard and kitchen waste that would otherwise go to the local landfill.

 Worm Trivia: Scoleciphobia is the fear of worms